Drug information

 Location: China

-Purpose: The purpose of this study was to compare the safety and effectiveness of albuvirtide plus lopinavir/ritonavir to the effectiveness of two nucleoside reverse transcriptase inhibitors (NRTIs) plus lopinavir/ritonavir in participants who have previously had treatment failure.6
+Purpose: The purpose of this study was to compare the effectiveness of albuvirtide plus lopinavir/ritonavir to the effectiveness of two nucleoside reverse transcriptase inhibitors (NRTIs) plus lopinavir/ritonavir in participants who have previously had treatment failure.6

 Selected Study Results: Results presented at IAS 2021 showed that albuvirtide plus lopinavir/ritonavir was as effective as two NRTIs plus lopinavir/ritonavir in suppressing viral load.7